 Community Education and Outreach

-The public education and awareness program remain our primary pillar of intervention and it is aimed at the promotion of inclusion in education, the workplace, and the community.
-CareEpilepsy believes that with education comes understanding and acceptance.
+The public education and awareness program remain our primary pillar of intervention and it is aimed at the promotion of inclusion in education, the workplace, and the community as well as the general public, about the causes, treatment, and consequences of epilepsy and the proper first aid response to seizures.
+CareEpilepsy believes that with education comes understanding and acceptance, therefore, raising awareness is part of the ongoing community education and outreach programmes.

 The core objective of this project is to raise awareness of the causes of epilepsy, the available treatments, and how to prevent and minimize secondary or tertiary injuries.
 It also educates the public to understand the desirability of inclusion, for people living with epilepsy, in education, in the workplace, and in the community.
-It is only through awareness we will be able to reduce stigma and increase social acceptability.
+CareEpilepsy promotes inclusion and assists in the mission to eliminate stigma in the workplace, schools, and community as a whole.

 Our Current Programmes

+This is a yearly campaign that aims to promote information about epilepsy in the community.
 We distribute printed information about epilepsy and anything related to epilepsy via epilepsy clinics, hospitals, and schools.
-We also use radio, television, and social media to promote epilepsy as well as motivate and mobilise the community to take action to prevent the consequences of epilepsy, seek medical treatment and challenge the stigma associated with it.
+We also use radio, television, and social media to promote epilepsy as well as motivate and mobilize the community to take action to prevent the consequences of epilepsy, seek medical treatment and challenge the stigma associated with it.

-YEE consists of different groups of youths originating from different backgrounds that join together to do all they can to help the victims of epilepsy all over Ethiopia.
-Using younger and fresher minds CareEpilepsy ETHIOPIA is able to find more fun and creative ways of creating awareness and raising money.
+The Youth4Epilepsy Ethiopia Action Program (YEEAP) is a youth-led organizing initiative for young people ages 14-25.
+Youth4Epilepsy Ethiopia consists of different groups of youths originating from different backgrounds that join together to do all they can to help the victims of epilepsy all over Ethiopia.
+Using younger and fresher minds CareEpilepsy Ethiopia is able to find more fun and creative ways of creating awareness and raising money.

 Seizure@school – ‘School Epilepsy Champions’ and Seizure@workplace – ‘Employer Epilepsy Champions’ initiatives.